nemofoo/deskthang/docs/protocol_state_machine.md

 # Protocol State Machine Documentation

 ## Overview

 This document defines the reference state machine for the display protocol (v1).
-It serves as the standard specification that both host (Zig) and device (C) implementations must conform to.
-The protocol supports both a modern packet-based mode and a legacy mode for backward compatibility.
+It describes a single-version, packet-based protocol, which both the host (Zig) and device (C) implementations must follow.

 ## Conformance Requirements

 ### Host Implementation

 The host implementation MUST:

-1. Support both modern and legacy protocols
-2. Handle version negotiation gracefully
+- Send and respond to the SYNC handshake
-3. Implement proper error recovery
+- Implement proper error recovery
-4. Manage timeouts and retries
+- Manage timeouts and retries
-5. Support all defined commands
+- Support all defined commands

 ### Device Implementation

 The device implementation MUST:

-1. Initialize hardware properly
+- Initialize hardware properly
-2. Support protocol version detection
-3. Handle both protocols simultaneously
+- Handle the SYNC handshake and send SYNC_ACK
-4. Manage display state transitions
+- Manage display state transitions
-5. Implement proper error handling
+- Implement proper error handling

 ### Version Compatibility

-- Protocol version 1 is current
+- Protocol version 1 is the sole version
-- Legacy protocol must be supported
-- Version negotiation is mandatory
-- Fallback must be graceful
+- No fallback or legacy support required

 ## State Machine Diagram